 - 6.4 All employees against whom an allegation has been made, which the LADO has advised meets the threshold, should be provided with the opportunity to respond to the allegation and make representations.
-It is the school's responsibility to ensure that the employee's voice is heard and that this is fed into the process before the allegation is categorised.
+It is the school's responsibility to inform the employee that they are subject of an allegation and the details of that allegation.
+It is also the school's responsibility to ensure that the employee's voice is heard and that this is fed into the process before the allegation is categorised.
 Employees should be advised to contact their union or professional association for advice and support in doing this. - 6.5 How this is done will depend on the process being followed.
 Where the allegation has been investigated under the school's disciplinary policy, all the evidence against the employee will be shared with them through the hearing process and they will have had the opportunity to respond to this.
-This information may then be shared at the final review meeting.

-- 6.6 However, if the issue has been dealt with through other processes or not through a formal process, the school must give the employee the opportunity to respond to the allegations.
+This information may then be shared at the final review meeting. - 6.6 However, if the issue has been dealt with through other processes or not through a formal process, the school must give the employee the opportunity to respond to the allegations.
 Sufficient information regarding the allegation and any fact finding or investigation, should be shared with the employee to enable them to make a full response.
 The employee should be provided with a copy of the school's response that it intends to share with the LADO.
-Employees may choose to share any of this information on a confidential basis with their union or professional association representative. - 6.7 This process must be documented and the school must ensure sufficient information, either in summary form or the written records, is shared at the final review meeting prior to a categorisation decision being made.
+Employees may choose to share any of this information on a confidential basis with their union or professional association representative. - 6.7 This process must be documented, and the school must ensure sufficient information, either in summary form or the written records, is shared at the final review meeting prior to a categorisation decision being made.